POS-Hackers/AI-Champions-Capstone-Project-2025/readme.md

 ## 🧠 About

-SysBuddy is a **Retrieval-Augmented Generation (RAG)** web application built with Python, Streamlit, and LangChain that provides AI chatbot functionality and can hold relevent information about the project.
+SysBuddy is a **Retrieval-Augmented Generation (RAG)** web application built with Python, Streamlit, and LangChain which provides AI chatbot functionality and hold relevent information about the project.

 ## 🚀 Instructions to run locally